 Twice a year the Bar conducts a general information session about the exam.
 At this session the chief examiner gives an overview of the structure of the next exam including making available the updated reading guide.

-Exam information sessions are scheduled for Tuesday 20 February 2018 and Tuesday 21 August 2018.
+The most recent Exam Information Session was held on Tuesday 28 August 2018.
 These sessions are held at 5.30pm in the Neil McPhee Room, level 1 Owen Dixon Chambers East, 205 William Street, Melbourne.
 Registration is not required.
 The session will be recorded and a podcast made available on the website afterwards.

 A video recording of the most recent exam information session is available below.